 Medicare Part B costs

-Plan F is the only Medicare Supplement plan that covers Part B expenses such as copayments, excess charges, and the deductible.
+Like many other Medigap policies, Plan F also covers Part B copayments and the deductible.
 That means you could see a doctor with little to no money out of your own pocket.

 Medicare Part A costs